ALL

 Talk to your doctor to find out what activities are best for you.
 Some physical activities can be harder for some people to do.

-Start slow, for 10 minutes at a time, and work up to what you can do.
+Start slow.
+For example, start with 10 minutes of physical activity at a time, and work up to what you can do.
 At first, you may not be able to do 10 minutes at a time.
 If this happens, do what you can comfortably do, and then slowly work up to 10 minutes.
-When you can do 10 minutes, slowly work up to one 15 minute session a day, or two 10 minute sessions at different times during the day.
+When you can do 10 minutes of physical activity, slowly work up to one 15-minute session a day, or two 10-minute sessions at different times during the day.

-Most physical activities can be adjusted if needed so you can still do them.
-Some physical activities that people with various level of mobility can participate in include:
+Most physical activities can be adjusted or done with special equipment if needed.
+Some physical activities that people with various levels of mobility can do include:

 • rugby